marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

 .. index:: unavailable type attribute

-.. gcc-attr:: unavailable, unavailable (msg)
+.. type-attr:: unavailable, unavailable (msg)

-  The :gcc-attr:`unavailable` attribute behaves in the same manner as the :gcc-attr:`deprecated` one, but emits an error rather than a warning.
-It is used to indicate that a (perhaps previously :gcc-attr:`deprecated`) type is no longer usable.
+  The :type-attr:`unavailable` attribute behaves in the same manner as the :type-attr:`deprecated` one, but emits an error rather than a warning.
+It is used to indicate that a (perhaps previously :type-attr:`deprecated`) type is no longer usable.

-  The :gcc-attr:`unavailable` attribute can also be used for functions and variables (see :ref:`function-attributes`, see :ref:`variable-attributes`.)
+  The :type-attr:`unavailable` attribute can also be used for functions and variables (see :ref:`function-attributes`, see :ref:`variable-attributes`.)

 .. index:: designated_init type attribute

-.. gcc-attr:: designated_init
+.. type-attr:: designated_init

   This attribute may only be applied to structure types.
 It indicates that any initialization of an object of this type must use designated